SamKelly-bi/E-Commerce-Pipeline-Project/Case_Study_Overview.md

 - **Customer Segmentation:** Platinum-tier customers — the top 5% of clients by revenue — contributed 25% of the company’s total revenue, underscoring the importance of high-value customer retention.

-- **Bulk Ordering Behavior:** 60% of orders included purchases of at least three units of the same item, indicating that the company is a popular choice for bulk buyers.
+- **Bulk Ordering Behaviour:** 60% of orders included purchases of at least three units of the same item, indicating that the company is a popular choice for bulk buyers.

 - **Revenue Trends:** Overall revenue peaked in Q3 2024, coinciding with the highest order volume but the lowest average revenue per order.